Babylon's Fall: Development

 Babylon's Fall was developed by PlatinumGames.
 According to producer Junichi Ehara, the team wanted to expand on the combat system of Nier: Automata and experiment with multiplayer with Babylon's Fall.
 The game's brushstroke visual art-style was inspired by classic European oil paintings, and the graphics were created using canvas-like texture.
 The game also borrowed assets from Final Fantasy XIV, a massively multiplayer online video game created by publisher Square Enix.
 The protagonist of the story was compared to a Roman gladiator by scenario writer Kenichi Iwao.
 The first closed beta was held in July 2021 in Japan and August 2021 in Europe and North America.
 The beta received a lukewarm reception, with players complaining about the game's illegible visual style.
-The development team evaluated players feedback and adjusted the game's graphics to ensure that they are less blurry and pixelated.
+The development team evaluated players' feedback and adjusted the game's graphics to ensure that they were less blurry and pixelated.

 Production on the game began in 2017, around the time of Nier: Automata's release.
 The game was revealed at E3 2018 during Square Enix's own press conference and was originally slated to release in 2019.
 The first look at gameplay would be seen at Sony's December 2019 State of Play presentation.
 It was shown again at E3 2021, now labeled a "game as a service".
 This means that the game would be supported with free updates, new gameplay modes and content upon release.
 PlatinumGames opened a new Tokyo studio in 2020 to help the studio make live service games.
 The developers have stated that the game was always envisioned as a multiplayer, live service title, and expressed regret over some players having the false impression that it was a single player game because of previous footage only showing solo combat.
 One of the game's directors, Takahisa Sugiyama, stated that the challenge of creating an online, live-service game was "a lot harder to do than we thought".
 This, along with the impact of the COVID-19 pandemic and the release of new hardware, are cited as reasons for the game's lengthy delay.

 The game was released on March 3, 2022, for PlayStation 4, PlayStation 5 and Windows, with cross-platform play support.
 Players who purchased the game's Digital Deluxe version could access the game on February 28, 2022.
-In September 2022, PlatinumGames and Square Enix announced that the game's servers would be shut down on February 27, 2023.
+In September 2022, PlatinumGames and Square Enix announced further development and updates on the game would cease.
+On February 27, 2023, Babylon's Fall was shut down.